 The rise of Govinda III, the third son of Dhruva Dharavarsha to the throne indicated an era of triumph like never before.
 During his reign, a three-way conflict amongst the Rashtrakutas, the Pratiharas and the Palas took place for authority over the Gangetic plains.
 The Sanjan writings ascribing his triumphs over the Pratihara King Nagabhatta II and the Pala King Dharmapala, state that Govinda III's horses gulped from the icy waters of the Himalayan streams while his war elephants savored the holy water of the Ganga.
 His martial exploits have been compared to those of the Pandava Arjuna of Mahabharata and Alexander the Great.
 Subsequent to triumph over Kannauj, Govinda III voyaged the south, attained a solid footing over the Kosala (Kaushal), Gujarat, Gangavadi, mounted a ruler of his choice in Vengi, mellowed down the Pallavas of Kanchi and obtained two sculptures as an act of compliance from the king of Ceylon (one statue of the king and another of his minister).

-flourished during the age of Govinda III.
+Arts, religion and literature flourished during the age of Govinda III.
 Amoghavarsha I was a proficient scholar in Kannada and Sanskrit and extensively identified as the most celebrated Rashtrakutan kings.
-A significant milestone in Kannada poetics and Prashnottara Ratnamalika in Sanskrit: Kavirajamarga is a highly acclaimed inscription and was later deciphered into the Tibetan
+A significant milestone in Kannada poetics and Prashnottara Ratnamalika in Sanskrit: Kavirajamarga is a highly acclaimed inscription and was later deciphered into the Tibetan language.

 Towards the end, mount of the Rashtrakutas of Manyakheta presented a great impact on India.
 Al Masudi (944), Sulaiman (851) and Ibn Khurdadba (912) inscribed that the kingdom was the leading empire in contemporary India.
 Moreover, Sulaiman termed it as one amongst the four immense modern dominions of the world.
 As the Rashtrakutas effectively conquered Kannauj, presented themselves as masters of Northern India and paid homage to its monarchs, the epoch could also be termed as the "Age of Imperial Karnataka".
 Certain historians have also termed these times an "Age of Imperial Kannauj".